Barbaras Timeline

 1148 22nd.
 Albert Wilke (and family) cutter

 • Minnie and Henry will give birth in July 1894, out-of-wedlock, to Eleanora Wilke.
 No father is listed on the birth certificate.
-Minnie's older sister, Bertha Wilke Falk, will adopt the baby, apparently in virtual secrecy
+Minnie's older sister, Bertha (Wilke) Falk and husband, Alvin Falk, will adopt the baby, apparently with some level of secrecy as Eleanora's grandson, Glen Barbaras, had no idea that this happened.

 • Jacob Muth has just emigrated from Germany and lives about 10 blocks from W. Medford Ave.
 No idea how Jacob meets Minnie, they will marry in 1896